 I’m not completely new to gardening.
 I’d started with a double allotment in Bath.
 I built it up from nothing and I loved it.
 Life changed, and we moved to Glastonbury.
 There I nurtured a small town-garden attached to a Georgian house.
 I built it up from nothing and I loved it.
 Life changed again, we separated and we moved on.

 I rented a secluded holiday cottage for me and my daughter, attached to a farmhouse.
 It had a small garden for me to use, tended by the owner’s gardener.

 I relished that rented garden because there was nothing I could do in it except enjoy it.
-It gave me lots of time to “get a life”… walking, going to weekend festivals, sunbathing, dating (again), and visiting my favourite museums, galleries and friends in London.
-Life was rich, exciting and I had beautiful nails.
+It gave me lots of time to “get a life”… walking, going to weekend festivals, sunbathing, and visiting my favourite museums, galleries and friends in London.
+I was liberated and I had beautiful nails.

 I really didn’t miss gardening.

 When the time came to buy again, a tiny cottage – with long grass and two apple trees – had a definite appeal.
 I could just mix a G&T, lay out on a lounger, and enjoy that dappled shade without having to change a thing.